 The DOL has two model notices to help employers comply, and the notices can be distributed either electronically or by hard copy:

-Both notices indicate in the upper right corner that they expire at the end of January.
+Both notices had indicated in the upper right corner that they were to expire at the end of January 2017.

 [SHRM members-only HR Q&A: